interactive-sonification/pya/README.md

 * sound synthesis experiment
 * audio applications in general such as games or GUI-enhancements
 * signal analysis and plotting

-* at this time more suitable for offline rendering than realtime.
+At this time pya is more suitable for offline rendering than realtime.

 ## Authors and Contributors